sifxtreme/realtime-markdown-viewer-readme/README.md

 </html>
 ```

-The files we require are for creating a socket connection to our backend sharejs object (`bcsocket.js`) and sending and receiving textarea events (`share.uncompressed.js` and `textarea.js`).
+The files we require are for creating a socket connection to our backend (`bcsocket.js`) and sending and receiving textarea events (`share.uncompressed.js` and `textarea.js`).
 Finally, we need to actually add the code that implements ShareJS in our frontend javascript file (`public/script.js`).

 ```javascript
 /* public/script.js */